tulibraries/crnc-theme/README.md

 # Center Row
 ## Copyright
-Center Row is Copyright © 2016-present Corporation for Digital Scholarship, Vienna, Virginia, USA http://digitalscholar.org
+CRNC is adapted from the Center Row theme by the Omeka-S team, which is Copyright © 2016-present Corporation for Digital Scholarship, Vienna, Virginia, USA http://digitalscholar.org

+This adaptation is solely for the use of the Civil Rights in a Northern City website.

 The Corporation for Digital Scholarship distributes the Omeka source code under the GNU General Public License, version 3 (GPLv3).
 The full text